Image

 We are working hard to diversify our tax base and reduce the burden on residential property tax by attracting and growing businesses here.

-The proposed budget is affected by a number of external cost pressures.
+The proposed budget is affected by a number of cost pressures.

 A property’s assessed value determines the portion of taxes payable on that property.
 Each January, BC Assessment releases updated assessments showing how much property values Maple Ridge have risen or fallen compared to the previous year.
 If the assessed value of an individual property has changed more or less than the average assessed value for Maple Ridge, its tax increase or decrease may differ.